erikh/scarlett-school/lessons/rdbms/4-joins-and-subselects.md

 Let's break down what is happening, in order:

 - The sub-select (the part in the parentheses) runs first.
-It selects all the parents that have a name, using an `INNER JOIN`, from the `parents` table.
+It selects all the parents that have a name, using an `INNER JOIN`, from the `parents` table against the `people` table.
 It puts this in a temporary place called `b`.
 - The outer select runs.
 It selects all people, and uses the `WHERE` clause to only match names which match a person in `b`'s `person_id` field, constraining the view to only those people who have parents.